apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/DockerContainers.md

 Security Warning
 ---------------
-**IMPORTANT** This feature is experimental and is not complete. **IMPORTANT** Enabling this feature and running Docker containers in your cluster has security implications.
-With this feature enabled, it may be possible to gain root access to the YARN NodeManager hosts.
+**IMPORTANT** Enabling this feature and running Docker containers in your cluster has security implications.
 Given Docker's integration with many powerful kernel features, it is imperative that administrators understand [Docker security](https://docs.docker.com/engine/security/security/) before enabling this feature.